-This series began as an attempt to immerse myself in the only nature available to me during the strict lockdowns of the past year, namely, the so-called ‘nature strips’ around my neighbourhood.
+This series documents an attempt to immerse myself in the only nature available to me during the strict lockdowns of 2020 and 2021, namely, the so-called ‘nature strips’ around my neighbourhood.
 Nature strips are a feature of Australian suburbia: little green patches between the street and the sidewalk, where plant life is allowed in a contained site.
 They are a liminal, threshold space between public and private, because they are public land, but are cultivated (or not) but the residents whose houses are closest to them.

 Every day on my allotted one-hour walks, I noticed more and more untamed nature strips and other feral green corners – in vacant lots, in parking lots, behind buildings.